-When you think of intubation, you should automatically be thinking "suction."
-The two treatments go hand in hand; you cannot safely intubate without the aid of suction, which is why you must include the portable suction unit anytime there is the possibility of intubating.
+When you think of intubation, you should automatically be thinking of suction.
+The two treatments go hand-in-hand; you cannot safely intubate without the aid of suction, which is why you must include a portable suction unit any time there is the possibility of intubating.

 Suction plays several important roles in securing an advanced airway.
 They include:

-• Clearing mucus, vomit, and blood prior to inserting the blade
+- Clearing mucus, vomit, and blood before inserting the blade

-• Visualizing the cords prior to inserting the tube
+- Visualizing the cords before inserting the tube

 Include the portable emergency suction unit in your ALS assemblage or stow a suction unit in your airway bag so that it is always available.